aws-samples/aws-tools-for-babylonjs-editor/aws-amplify-publisher-plugin/README.md

 ## Usage

-TODO: Define specific steps to utilize the tool while inside the editor
+TODO: Define specific steps to utilize the plugin while inside the editor

 ## Contributing